opsspb/yt-transcriber/README.md

 ## What's new

+- **Language/prompt and diarization speaker hints**: pass `--language`, `--initial-prompt`, `--min-speakers`, or `--max-speakers` to guide WhisperX (and the MPS Whisper path) for better quality on Russian and other languages.
+Short diarization “ping-pong” segments are smoothed to reduce rapid speaker flipping.
 - **Speaker renamer helper**: `python -m yt_diarizer.speaker_namer diarized_transcript_....txt` now walks you through renaming `SPEAKER_XX` entries to real names.
 The tool previews sample lines for each speaker, accepts names in any alphabet, and transliterates them to ASCII-friendly uppercase identifiers before writing new `NAMED_...` `.txt`/`.json` outputs side-by-side with the originals.
 - **Apple Silicon Whisper-only mode**: pass `--mps-convert` (or set `YT_DIARIZER_MPS_CONVERT=1`) to use the MPS backend on Macs.
 This path skips diarization and runs the standard Whisper CLI for faster transcript-only output when you just need timestamps and text.